Eklavya's Blog

 Install tmux

 I usually need multiple shells to be open.
-I can use Terminal.app's 'tabs' (Cmd + T) to achieve this.
+I can use iTerm's or Terminal.app's 'tabs' (Cmd + T) to achieve this.
 But I use tmux instead since it has more features.
 Also, if you SSH to a server that has tmux installed, you can open multiple shells on the server on a single SSH session.

 To install, run brew install tmux.